wasm-signatures/wasmsign2/README.md

 -i, --input-file <input_file>      Input file
 -o, --output-file <output_file>    Output file
--s, --split <regex>                custom section names to be signed
+-s, --split <regex>                Custom section names to be signed
 ```

 This adds cutting points so that it is possible to verify only the subset of custom sections whose name matches the regular expression, in addition to standard sections.